(sip roe flox' a sin)

 What SPECIAL PRECAUTIONS should I follow?

-Before using ciprofloxacin injection,
+Before using ciprofloxacin otic,

 What SPECIAL DIETARY instructions should I follow?